 Questions about strikes.

 Can I collect unemployment compensation while on strike?
-When striking over economic conditions (wages and benefits), most states do not allow employees to collect unemployment compensation.
+When striking over economic conditions (wages and benefits), many states, including Virginia, do not allow employees to collect unemployment compensation.

 Does the union provide strike benefits?
 Some unions provide strike benefits while others do not.
 Providing strike benefits is purely at the union’s discretion.
-The amount of strike pay is usually a small portion of employee’s normal pay.
+The amount of strike pay is also at the union’s discretion but is usually a portion of employee’s normal pay.

 Can I come to work if I decide I do not want to strike anymore?
 Yes, provided you have not been permanently replaced, you can always choose not to strike and return to work.
 The union does not like it when union members “cross the picket line”, but it is your personal choice to work or strike.
-In addition, the union may fine you for “crossing the picket line.”
+In addition, the union may fine you for “crossing the picket line” unless your membership in the union is cancelled before crossing.

 Can we get rid of the union if we decide representation isn't working?

 If employees want to decertify a union, can the company help with the process and legal fees?
 No. By law, the company will not be able to help you with the decertification process or legal expenses associated with decertification.
-Employees would be responsible for navigating the decertification process on their own and paying for all legal costs relating to the decertification process.
+Employees would be responsible for navigating the decertification process without Company support.

 Questions about right to work.

 If I am in a Right to Work state, why should I care about unionization or a union election, if I cannot be forced to join a union?
 There are many reasons why you should care.
-First, you should know that unions are currently trying to get Congress to take away all Right to Work legislation.
-If they get what they want, no states will have the power to enact Right to Work legislation and employees in unionized facilities could be required to maintain union membership in order to keep their jobs.
-Second, if your facility is unionized all employees in the bargaining unit are represented by the union – even those employees who choose not be union members.
-As a result, you would lose the ability to speak directly with management about the terms and conditions of your employment.
+First, if your facility is unionized all employees in the bargaining unit are represented by the union – even those employees who choose not be union members.
+There will be limits on what you can resolve with managers directly given the collective bargaining obligations imposed by law.
+Second, you should know that unions have lobbied Congress to take away all Right to Work legislation, and they may do that in Right to Work states as well – like in Michigan that recently repealed its Right to Work law.

 Ask your question here.